-Welcome to Cape Breton 25
+Why Cape Breton

 Thrive

 CAPE BRETON ISLAND IS ATTRACTIVE FOR PEOPLE LOOKING FOR A PRISTINE, FRIENDLY AND SAFE LOCATION TO WORK.

 Short commute times to employment means more time to spend with family and friends.
 Accessibility to various unlimited outdoor recreational activities on land and to the ocean is a great complement to any industry and the personal lives of workers.